-National Recovery Month (Recovery Month) is a national observance held every September to educate Americans that substance use treatment and mental health services can enable those with a mental and/or substance use disorder to live a healthy and rewarding life.
+National Recovery Month (Recovery Month), sponsored by the Substance Abuse and Mental Health Services Administration (SAMHSA) is a national observance held every September to educate Americans that substance use treatment and mental health services can enable those with mental and substance use disorders to live a healthy and rewarding life.

-Recovery Month celebrates the gains made by those in recovery, just as we celebrate health improvements made by those who are managing other health conditions such as hypertension, diabetes, asthma, and heart disease.
-The observance reinforces the positive message that behavioral health is essential to overall health, prevention works, treatment is effective, and people can and do recover.
+Now in its 30th year, Recovery Month celebrates the gains made by those in recovery, just as we celebrate improvements made by those who are managing other health conditions such as hypertension, diabetes, asthma, and heart disease.

-Each year, SAMHSA creates a Recovery Month toolkit to help individuals and organizations increase awareness of the power of recovery.
+SAMHSA creates a Recovery Month toolkit to help individuals and organizations plan events and activities to increase awareness about mental and substance use disorders, treatment and recovery.
 The kit provides media outreach templates, tips for event planning and community outreach, audience-specific information and data on behavioral health conditions, and resources for prevention, treatment, and recovery support services.
 These resources help local communities reach out and encourage individuals in need of services, and their friends and families, to seek treatment and recovery services and information.
 Materials include SAMHSA’s National Helpline 1-800-662 HELP (4357) for 24-hour, free and confidential information and treatment referral as well as other SAMHSA resources for locating services.

 Additional Recovery Month resources are available on the Recovery Month website.
-Resources include logos, web banners, flyers, posters, television and radio public service announcements (some materials are available in English and Spanish), an event calendar to post and share your Recovery Month events or locate events in your community, the Road to Recovery Television and Radio Series, and social media outreach through Facebook, Twitter and YouTube.
+Resources include logos, banners, a one-pager, posters, television and radio public service announcements, an event calendar to post and share your Recovery Month events or locate events in your community and social media outreach through Facebook, Twitter and YouTube.
+Note some materials are available in English and Spanish.

-Over the years, National Recovery Month (Recovery Month) has inspired millions of people to raise awareness about mental and/or substance use disorders, share their stories of recovery, and encourage others who are still in need of services and support.
+Over the years, Recovery Month has inspired millions of people to raise awareness about mental and substance use disorders, share their stories of recovery, and encourage others who are still in need of services and support.

 Recovery Month began in 1989 as Treatment Works!
 Month, which honored the work of substance use treatment professionals in the field.
 The observance evolved into National Alcohol and Drug Addiction Recovery Month in 1998, when it expanded to include celebrating the accomplishment of individuals in recovery from substance use disorders.
-The observance evolved once again in 2011 to National Recovery Month (Recovery Month) to include all aspects of behavioral health.
+The observance evolved once again in 2011 to National Recovery Month (Recovery Month) to include mentall illness.